 At this Molokai beach, indoor and outdoor showers are available along with, of course, restrooms, and picnic facilities.
 You may also come across campsites there as well.

-Also, besides laying on the sand and swimming you’d like to enjoy a nice view, over the Kaiwi Channel, just past Leahi (Diamond Head), is Waikiki!
+Also, besides lying on the sand and swimming you’d like to enjoy a nice view, over the Kaiwi Channel, just past Leahi (Diamond Head), is Waikiki!

 However great though, please remember that during the months of October through March, you shouldn’t go to the beach as it could be dangerous.